WebAssembly/spec/document/core/valid/instructions.rst

 :math:`\RETURN`
 ...............

-* The return type :math:`C.\CRETURN` must not be empty in the context.
+* The return type :math:`C.\CRETURN` must not be absent in the context.

 * Let :math:`[t^?]` be the :ref:`result type <syntax-resulttype>` of :math:`C.\CRETURN`.